-Alexei Navalny’s daughter, Daria Navalnaya, received European Parliament’s Sakharov Prize on behalf of her imprisoned father at a ceremony on 15 December.
+Alexei Navalny’s daughter Daria Navalnaya received the European Parliament’s Sakharov Prize on behalf of her imprisoned father at a ceremony on 15 December.

 Currently serving a prison sentence in a forced labour colony in Russia, Alexei Navalny has been the country’s leading opposition figure for more than a decade, known for his fight against corruption and the Kremlin's abuses of human rights.

 In his introductory words Parliament President David Sassoli praised Navalny’s courage: "He has been threatened, tortured, poisoned, arrested, incarcerated, but they have not been able to actually make him stop speaking...
-As he himself said once, corruption prospers where there is no respect for human rights, and I believe he is right.
+As he himself said once, corruption prospers where there is no respect for human rights and I believe he is right.
 The fight against corruption is also a fight for the respect of universal human rights.
-It is certainly a fight for human dignity, for good governance and for the rule of law”, said Sassoli, calling on his immediate and unconditional release.
+It is certainly a fight for human dignity, for good governance and for the rule of law,” said Sassoli, calling for Navalny's immediate and unconditional release.

 Also present at the ceremony in Strasbourg were Leonid Volkov, Navalny’s political adviser, and Kira Yarmysh, Navalny’s press officer.

-Alexei Navalny is this year’s Sakharov Prize laureate, following a decision by European Parliament President David Sassoli and the political groups’ leaders on 20 October 2021.
-He came into international prominence for organising demonstrations against President Putin and his government, running for office and advocating anti-corruption reforms.
+Alexei Navalny is this year’s Sakharov Prize laureate, following a decision by Parliament President Sassoli and the political group leaders on 20 October 2021.
+He came into international prominence for organising demonstrations against Russian President Vladimir Putin and his government, running for office and advocating anti-corruption reforms.

 In August 2020, Navalny was poisoned and spent months recovering in Berlin.
 He was arrested on his return to Moscow in January 2021 and is now in a high-security penal colony, with more than two years of time still to serve.
 Navalny went on a long hunger strike in late March 2021 to protest against his lack of access to medical care.

-In June 2021, a Russian court labelled Alexei Navalny’s organisation, Anti-Corruption Foundation, and his regional offices “extremist groups”.
+In June 2021, a Russian court labelled Navalny’s organisation Anti-Corruption Foundation and his regional offices “extremist groups”.

-In a resolution adopted in January 2021, MEPs demanded the immediate and unconditional release of Alexei Navalny and all other persons detained while protesting for his release, and called on EU countries to significantly strengthen sanctions against Russia; a call they reiterated in April 2021.
+In a resolution adopted in January 2021, MEPs demanded the immediate and unconditional release of Navalny and all other people detained while protesting for his release, and called on EU countries to significantly strengthen sanctions against Russia; a call they reiterated in April 2021.

 The European Parliament’s Sakharov Prize